YusuffBABA/tiktok-app/README.md

-# TikTok Uygulaması
+# TikTok App

-Bu proje, TikTok benzeri bir uygulama oluşturmayı hedeflemektedir.
-TikTok Scraper API'sini kullanarak, uygulama içerisinde beğeni sayıları, görüntülenme sayıları, kullanıcı profilleri, yorumlar ve diğer ilgili özellikleri barındıran bir TikTok deneyimi sunmayı amaçlamaktadır.
+This project aims to create a TikTok-like application.
+By using the TikTok Scraper API, it aims to provide a TikTok experience that includes the number of likes, views, user profile, comments, and other related features within the application.

-## Başlangıç
+## Getting Started

-Bu adımlar, projenin yerel bir kopyasını geliştirme veya test etme amacıyla nasıl kurulacağına yönelik talimatları içermektedir.
+These steps include instructions on how to set up a local copy of the project for development or testing purposes.

-### Gereksinimler
+### Requirements

-Projenin çalışması için aşağıdaki gereksinimlere ihtiyaç vardır:
+The following requirements are needed for the project to work:

 - Node.js
 - NPM (Node Package Manager)

-### Kurulum
+### Installation

-1. Bu depoyu bilgisayarınıza klonlayın: `git clone https://github.com/your-username/TikTok.git`
+1. Clone this repository to your computer: `git clone https://github.com/your-username/TikTok.git`
-2. Proje dizinine gidin: `cd TikTok`
+2. Navigate to the project directory: `cd TikTok`
-3. Gerekli paketleri yüklemek için aşağıdaki komutu çalıştırın: `npm install`
+3. Run the following command to install the required packages: `npm install`
-4. Uygulamayı başlatmak için aşağıdaki komutu çalıştırın: `npm start`
+4. Start the application by running the following command: `npm start`
-5. Tarayıcınızda `http://localhost:3000` adresine giderek uygulamayı görüntüleyebilirsiniz.
+5. You can view the application by visiting `http://localhost:3000` in your browser.

-## Kullanım
+## Usage

-TikTok uygulaması, kullanıcıların beğeni sayılarını, görüntülenme sayılarını, kullanıcı profillerini ve diğer ilgili bilgileri görmelerine olanak tanır.
-Ayrıca, kullanıcılar videoları izleyebilir, yorum yapabilir ve paylaşabilirler.
-Uygulama, TikTok Scraper API'sini arka planda kullanarak verilere erişir ve güncel bilgileri sunar.
+The TikTok application allows users to view the number of likes, views, user profiles, and other related information.
+Additionally, users can watch, comment on, and share videos.
+The application accesses the data and provides up-to-date information using the TikTok Scraper API in the background.

-## Katkılar
+## Contributions

-Eğer projeye katkıda bulunmak isterseniz, lütfen aşağıdaki adımları takip edin:
+If you would like to contribute to the project, please follow these steps:

-1. Bu repo'yu forklayın.
+1. Fork this repository.
-2. Yeni bir branch oluşturun: `git checkout -b feature/my-feature`
+2. Create a new branch: `git checkout -b feature/my-feature`
-3. Yaptığınız değişiklikleri commit edin: `git commit -am 'Add some feature'`
+3. Commit your changes: `git commit -am 'Add some feature'`
-4. Branch'inizi kendi fork'unuza pushlayın: `git push origin feature/my-feature`
+4. Push your branch to your fork: `git push origin feature/my-feature`
-5. Bir pull request açın ve değişikliklerinizi tartışmaya açın.
+5. Open a pull request and initiate a discussion about your changes.

-## İletişim
+## Contact

 - yusuffbaba17@gmail.com